Red Onion Sets

 A cool-season vegetable, one of the first to be planted in the garden, Red Onion Sets can be direct sown into the garden as soon as the soil is workable in early spring, weeks before the last frost-free date, for a summer harvest.
 But they can also be started indoors and transplanted, spring and fall.
 Planting sets in midsummer will produce a fall or spring harvest.
 They need cold temperatures to germinate and grow.
 Plant shallowly and early but protect plants from heavy frost with row covers.

 Harvest onions when two-thirds of the leaves fall over and turn brown.
-Leave them lying in the garden for 1 to 2 days to dry, if weather permits; continue drying them for 2 to 3 weeks in a cool, dry, sunny location; and once completely dried, store them in a dark, dry environment in mesh bags or crates with good air circulation.
+However, if you see onions that are bolting and setting flower buds, snip the buds to prevent the bulb from splitting and harvest and eat those onions first, the sooner the better.
+Leave harvested onion lying in the garden for 1 to 2 days to dry, if weather permits; continue drying them for 2 to 3 weeks in a cool, dry, sunny location; and once completely dried, store them in a dark, dry environment in mesh bags or crates with good air circulation.
+Onions that have bolted do not store well.

 Onion sets are small onion bulbs grown in the previous season.
 The partially formed bulbets are around ¾ inch in diameter, making them easier to plant than seed.
 They develop into full-size bulbs quickly after planting, in approximately 3½ months.
 Sets tend to produce stronger, more vigorous plants compared to seed, ensuring larger yields.